vlevy01/a1s1/pset1.md

 ask you to complete.
 (HINT: As you write this second part, think about the fact that you'll look at this code again in several weeks.)

-### ### Testing

-We have broken all parts and pieces of this assignment into several logical steps.
-Each step accomplishes an important piece of functionality, and it gives you a place to test your design and implementation.
-When you have some code that you'd like to test (i.e., at least at the end of each step), we encourage you to run the provided `tester.py` script.
-You invoke it by typing `python3 tester.py read32` or `python3 tester.py count32` for this assignment, depending on the part on which you're working.
-This script will run a suite of tests on your code and tell you which ones your script passed (and which it failed).
-Eventually, you'll want to pass all the built-in tests, but as you begin your code will only pass the first few.
-Please note that the tests may not cover every condition, but it will help you get started testing your code.

 ### ### Assignment, Part 1

 **Step 1.
 Covering all cases.** In our recent class, we realized that our state